williams-jacquelinec/project7/README.md

 * Successfully train your classifeir (4 points)
 * Explain the choice of your loss function in the jupyter notebook (2 points)
 * Plots of training and validation loss (2 points)
-* Print out accuracy of the classifier on the training set (1 point)
+* Print out accuracy of the classifier on the testing set (1 point)

 ## Testing (7 points)
 Proper unit tests for: